On the Maximization of Real Sequences: Resolution of Problem from an upper approximation of the analyzed sequence

 \subsection{Existence of useful upper bound sequences}

 We have presented the important sets of upper bound sequences and their basic properties.
-Before developing the main properties of the upper bound functional $\Fu$ defined in Definition~\ref{upperboundfun}, we focus on the existence of useful elements in $\fcst(u)$ and usefully decreasing elements in $\fmong(u)$ when $\gsls{u}$ is nonempty.
+Before developing the main properties of the upper bound functional $\Fu$ defined in Definition~\ref{upperboundfun}, we show how the existence of useful constant elements and usefully decreasing elements are related to the nonemptiness of $\gsls{u}$.